 When we discuss advanced planning, a Will may be the first document that comes to mind.
 It is our legal document that comes into effect after our death, but we do not always understand the importance of having a Personal Directive and Power of Attorney.

-Personal Directive is a legal document you make where you gain greater control over your future personal matters such as health care, living arrangements, legal matters (not financial) etc. It allows you to decide about the person/s you choose to be legally entitled to make personal decisions on your behalf in the event you become mentally incompetent in the future.
+A Personal Directive is a legal document you make where you gain greater control over your future personal matters such as health care, living arrangements, legal matters (not financial) etc. It allows you to decide about the person/s you choose to be legally entitled to make personal decisions on your behalf in the event you become mentally incompetent in the future.
 Having a Personal Directive will not only protect your wishes, it will also reduce the uncertainty for your family during a time of crisis.
 Along with your family, health care providers will rely on your Personal Directive to ensure your wishes are carried out.

 The benefit to having a Personal Directive is that a family member may not need to make a court application for Guardianship.

-Power of Attorney is also a legal document where you can specify the person/s to be legally entitled to make financial decisions, such as bill payments, depositing or investing your money and/or selling property on your behalf in the event you become mentally incompetent in the future or it can be effected immediately, depending on your wishes.
+A Power of Attorney is also a legal document where you can specify the person/s to be legally entitled to make financial decisions, such as bill payments, depositing or investing your money and/or selling property on your behalf in the event you become mentally incompetent in the future or it can be effected immediately, depending on your wishes.

 The benefit to having an Enduring Power of Attorney is that a family member may not need to make a court application for Trusteeship.